 Leasing vs Buying Used

-If you're wondering whether leasing vs. buying a used car is the best fit for you, you'll want to take a few different factors into consideration.
+If you're wondering whether leasing vs. buying a used car is better for you, you'll want to take a few different factors into consideration.
 The good news is, whether you're considering a new-to-you car for adventures skiing in the northeast, hiking in the Rockies, or California dreaming, there are plenty of affordable and reliable used cars on the market nationwide.

-The question becomes, which payment method is going to complement your priorities today and later on down the road?
+The question becomes: Which payment method is going to complement your priorities today and later down the road?
 At the fork in the road between leasing or buying your next used car, our team at Val-U-Line® is here to help you choose your path!
 Contact us with any questions!

 Leasing vs Buying Used: The Basics

 Buying a used car means you're going all in.
-Many used car buyers put some money down up front, then take out a loan from a partnering bank.
-Loan periods for buying can run anywhere from four to six years of monthly payments, at the end of which time, you'll have full ownership of your used car!
+Many used car buyers put some money down up front, then take out a loan from a partnering bank or lender.
+Loan periods for buying can run anywhere from four to six years of monthly payments, at the end of which, you'll have full ownership of your used car!
 If you think this is the right option for you, get started browsing our used car inventory.

 Leasing Used: Try Before You Buy and the Latest Tech